strangerstudios/pmpro-payfast/readme.txt

 == Changelog ==
+= 1.1 - 2021-01-25 =
+* BUG FIX: Fixed an issue where cancellations inside Paid Memberships Pro weren't cancelling the subscription inside PayFast.
+* ENHANCEMENT: Moved the location of the 'pmpro_payfast_data' filter to allow proper filtering of data passed to PayFast.

 = 1.0 - 2020-10-21 =
 * BUG FIX: Fixed a fatal error if Paid Memberships Pro (core) plugin was disabled.
 * BUG FIX: Fixed an issue where initial order was showing incorrect amount charged if initial price wasn't the same as the recurring price.